olympus-tools/ARES/.github/instructions/python.instructions.md

 ## Python Instructions

-- Write clear and concise comments for each function.
+- Write clear and concise comments for each function in English.
 - Ensure functions have descriptive names and include type hints.
 - Use the `typing` module for type annotations (e.g., `Union[int, float]`, `List[str]`, `Dict[str, int]`).
 - Break down complex functions into smaller, more manageable functions.